FvD/conceptr/README.md

 ### Planned

-* Visualize hierarchy (create tree with network3D)
+* Visualize hierarchy (create tree with networkD3)
 * Inspect hierarchy (check the structure of the hierarchy)

 ## Example data
 There is a small example data set included that you can compare to your own.
-Please note that you preferably use R-style names (no spaces, no non-ascci) for the column names in the data file.
+Please note that you preferably use R-style names (no spaces, no non-ASCII) for the column names in the data file.
 The package will `make.normal` any names that it will find.